How many Pitch Slots are available?

 Would any Pitch Tickets be available when I check in at Registration?

 While we cannot guarantee that any tickets will be available, cancellations always occur at the last minute.
-Contact the Pitch Competition Coordinator to be added to the Wait List.
+Contact our Registration Director, Alex Mitchell, by phone at 512-478-4795 to be added to the Wait List.

 How do I choose my Pitch Slot time preference?